railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

    "2","Level 2","45 days net","Second reminder"
    "3","Level 3","60 days from end of month","Put on notice"

-You can send your reminders by mail and/or email with the menu  *Financial Management > Periodic Handling > Send Follow-Ups* .
+You can send your reminders by mail and/or email with the menu :menuselection:`Financial Management --> Periodic Handling --> Send Follow-Ups`.

 .. figure::  images/account_followup_wizard.png
    :align: center